stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 You can cast detect magic at will, without expending a spell slot.

 ### Eldritch Smite
-Prerequisites:3rd Level Spells, Pact of the Blade
+Prerequisites: 3rd Level Spells and Pact of the Blade

 Once per turn when you hit a creature with your pact weapon, you can expend a warlock spell slot to deal an extra 1d8 force damage to the target, plus another 1d8 per level of the spell slot, and you can knock the target prone if it is Huge or smaller.